-The Otago Excursion Train Trust is the founder of Taieri Gorge Railway and is now the joint owner of the company with the Dunedin City Council.
+The Otago Excursion Train Trust is the founder of Taieri Gorge Railway and is now the joint owner (along with the Dunedin City Council) of Dunedin Railways.
 The Trust is an active participant in the operation of the Taieri Gorge Railway with its award-winning volunteer members staffing many trains as well as assisting with maintenance of the railway.

 The Trust was formed in 1978 but its genesis goes back to the 1950’s when the Otago Branch of the New Zealand Railway & Locomotive Society (NZRLS) began running excursion trains both into Central Otago and on other New Zealand Railway (NZR) lines out of Dunedin.
 The decision of NZR in 1976 to cease operating excursion trains led to the formation of the National Federation of Rail Societies and an agreement with NZR to allow operation of privately owned carriages on their tracks.

 The Branch (nowadays the Otago Railway & Locomotive Society, operators of the Ocean Beach Railway) accepted the challenge, purchased a number of veteran carriages in conditions ranging from fair to derelict and commenced the long task of restoration.
 To encourage community support for the project, the Branch promoted the formation of the Otago Excursion Train Trust to take over the carriage rebuilding and eventually administer the operation of the train.

 The Trust was inaugurated at a public meeting in Dunedin in April 1978 and operated its first excursion from Dunedin to Cromwell in October 1979.
 Over the next decade the Trust carried many thousands of passengers into Central Otago and through out New Zealand.
 Highlights have included: